Poulpes/onboarding/readme.md

 Don't forget your 🕶️and try to tell us 1 month in advance !
 It's just easier to arrange the team planning.

 ### Equipment
-You need pen, pencils, papers, screen, wires
+You need pen, pencils, papers, screen, HDMI cables, etc. Just tell Thomas.

 ### Social Network